Golf rotation is a fundamental piece of the golf swing, but most golfers never fully understand how to execute it correctly.

 "Namaste" position

-Even something as simple as the shoulder rotation involves a lot of different muscles working together.
-You need to develop kinesthetic awareness of exactly what you're trying to do, and feel it throughout the whole rotation, in the backswing and the downswing.
+Even something as seemingly simple as shoulder rotation in the golf swing involves a large number of muscles working in precise coordination.
+You need to develop kinesthetic awareness of exactly what you're trying to do, and feel it throughout the entire rotation — in the backswing and the downswing alike.

 Step One - Just the Obliques